 - h.
 Be symmetrically positioned about Y=0. - i.
-Be positioned with their upper surfaces at least as high as the survival cell over their entire length. - j.
+Be positioned with their upper surfaces at least as high as the survival cell over their entire length. - i.
 Have a radius on their upper inboard edge no greater than 10mm. - k.
-Be positioned in order that, forward of X_c =-150, the distance between the two is no less than 320mm. - I. Be as high as practicable within the constraints of driver comfort. - m.
+Be positioned in order that, forward of X_c =-150, the distance between the two is no less than 320mm. - Be as high as practicable within the constraints of driver comfort. - m.
 Extend as far forward as the forward face of RV-COCKPIT-HELMET.

-Between X{C} = -75 and X{C} = -400 and above Z=545, the padding must be at least 95mm thick over an area greater than 35750mm2 when viewed from the side of the car.
+Between $X_C = -75$ and $X_C = -400$ and above Z = 545, the padding must be at least 95mm thick over an area greater than 35750mm2 when viewed from the side of the car.
 This minimum thickness must be maintained to the upper edges of the survival cell and over their entire length.
 The minimum thickness will be assessed perpendicular to the car centre plane and prior to the application of the radius required by (j).